ZcashFoundation/zebra/book/src/dev/rfcs/0001-pipelinable-block-lookup.md

 # Summary
 [summary]: #summary

 The Bitcoin network protocol used by Zcash allows nodes to download blocks from other peers.
-This RFC describes how we achieve finding and download this data asynchronously.
+This RFC describes how we find and download this data asynchronously.

 # Motivation
 [motivation]: #motivation